 The combinations are almost endless, and your filter list may get quite large.
 They are a bit complex to create, so you may want to save them for future use.
 No problem, just click on the Save As button on the right side and stash it away for next time.

-Yes, the Filter command is a bit old school, and it may take a little practice to master, but once you have, you’ll have added an extremely powerful tool to your arsenal.
+Yes, the Filter command is a bit old school, and it may take a little practice to master, but once you have, you’ll have added an extremely powerful tool for selecting layers and objects across your drawings..

 More Tuesday Tips